hertogp/stitch/README.md

 ## A pandoc lua-filter, turning codeblocks into works of art

-If you can generate output, be it text or graphics, stitch will help you do the same from within a codeblock and include its result upon converting to another format.
+If you can generate output (be it text or graphics) from the command line, stitch will help you do the same from within a codeblock and include its result upon converting to another format.

                             doc
                              |